usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.6 Authentication Using PIV Visual Credentials (VIS)

-The use of the VIS authentication mechanism provide is deprecated as it  provide little or no assurance in the identity of the cardholder.
-It is expected that the authentication mechanism will be removed from this Standard at the next five-year revision.
+The use of the VIS authentication mechanism is deprecated as it provides little or no assurance in the identity of the cardholder.
+It is expected that this authentication mechanism will be removed from this Standard at the next five-year revision.

 The PIV Card has several mandatory topographical features on the front and back that support visual identification and authentication, as follows:

 - Zone 1F – Photograph;
 - Zone 2F – Name;